NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ## Hookup Callouts

+* The recommended VCC power supply and logic level is 3.3v.
+* The two issolated power pins on the side of the FLiR v1.4 and v2 breakouts can safely be left disconnected.

 ### SPI Data Line

-Make sure to hookup the module's SPI lines MISO, MOSI, CLK (aka SCK), and CS (aka SS) correctly.
+* Make sure to hookup the module's SPI lines MISO, MOSI, CLK (aka SCK), and CS (aka SS) correctly.
 Teensy 3.X uses pins 12=MISO, 11=MOSI, 13=SCK, and 10=SS, while ESP32X uses pins 19=MISO, 23=MOSI, 16=SCK, and 5=SS.
-The module's MOSI line is optional and can simply be grounded since the module only uses SPI for slave-out data transfers (slave-in data transfers being ignored).
-The SS pin may be any digital output pin, with usage being active-low.
-The recommended VCC power supply and logic level is 3.3v.
+* The module's MOSI line is optional and can simply be grounded since the module only uses SPI for slave-out data transfers (slave-in data transfers being ignored).
+* The SS pin may be any digital output pin, with usage being active-low.

-The two issolated power pins on the side of the FLiR v1.4 and v2 breakouts can safely be left disconnected.
-The minimum SPI transfer rate depends on the image resolution used by the camera, with 80x60 displays requiring ~2.2MHz minimum, and 120x60 displays requiring ~8.8MHz minimum, while the maximum SPI transfer rate is 20MHz.
-The actual SPI transfer rate selected will be the first rate equal to or below 20MHz given the SPI clock divider (i.e. processor speed /2, /4, /8, ..., /128).
-Anything below 12MHz is considered sub-optimal, and may have difficulty maintaining VoSPI syncronization.
+* The minimum SPI transfer rate depends on the image resolution used by the camera, with 80x60 displays requiring ~2.2MHz minimum, and 120x60 displays requiring ~8.8MHz minimum, while the maximum SPI transfer rate is 20MHz.
+* * The actual SPI transfer rate selected will be the first rate equal to or below 20MHz given the SPI clock divider (i.e. processor speed /2, /4, /8, ..., /128).
+* * Anything below 12MHz is considered sub-optimal, and may have difficulty maintaining VoSPI syncronization.

 ## Memory Callouts